studiosnabeel/Awesome-books/README.md

 # Awesome Books Project

 > For this project, we created a book app, where you can add and delete books, books can be saved or deleted from the local storage.
+Refactored the DOM to a single page application.

 ## Built With